 31 Immediately Jesus reached out His hand, caught hold of him, and said to him, “You of little faith, why did you doubt?”
 32 When they got into the boat, the wind ceased.
 33 Then those in the boat worshiped Him and said, “Truly You are the Son of God!”
 Matthew 14:23-33 (HCSB)

-Peter comes under a lot of criticism for his wavering faith, but from my own night on the boiling sea, I have only the deepest admiration for him having the courage to step out of the boat.
-None of the others did!
-And for a brief time, he did walk truly upon the waves, held up by a miracle of God.
+The apostle Peter comes under a lot of criticism for his wavering faith in this situation, but from my own night on the boiling sea, I have only the deepest admiration for his courage in stepping out of the boat.
+None of the other apostles did!
+And for a brief time, Peter truly did walk upon the waves, held up only by a miracle of God, through faith.

-Our own desperate situations are also resolved when Jesus reaches out His hand to us.
-No matter what trials we face, He is always there, and has promised to never leave us nor forsake us.
-We can trust Him to calm the waves that toss us about whenever the storms of life are threatening.
-May He safely carry you through any that are troubling you today.
+Like Peter when he began to sink, our own desperate situations get resolved when Jesus reaches out His hand to us.
+No matter what trials we are facing, He is always there.
+Jesus has promised to never leave us nor forsake us.
+We can trust Him to calm the waves that toss us about whenever these storms are threatening.
+May He safely carry you through any trouble you might be facing today.

 Reflection

-Would you have joined Peter to walk on the waves?
+Would you have joined Peter, getting out of the boat to walk on the waves?

 Father God, thank You for protecting us whenever the storms of life rise up to confront us.
-We lean upon Jesus to take our hand and bring us through.
+We lean upon Jesus to take our hand, calm the storm, and bring us through.
 We ask this in His name, Amen.